s2l1/Headless-Samourai-Dojo/README.md

 $ sha256sum --check SHA256SUMS.asc --ignore-missing
 > bitcoin-0.18.1-aarch64-linux-gnu.tar.gz: OK
 ```
-Import the public key of Wladimir van der Laan, verify the signed  checksum file.
+Import the public key of Wladimir van der Laan, which is the key used to sign each release, and verify the signed checksum file.
 Check the fingerprint again in case of malicious keys.
 ```
 $ gpg --import ./laanwj-releases.asc
 $ gpg --refresh-keys